-To the extent not provided and when needed to calculate benefit liabilities, 80% of retirees assumed to be married at
+To the extent not provided and when needed to calculate benefit liabilities, 80% of retirees assumed to be married at retirement.
+After retirement, the percentage married is adjusted to reflect mortality.

 SPOUSE AGES

 To the extent spouse dates of birth are not provided and when needed to calculate benefit liabilities, female spouse assumed to be three years younger than male.